tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     ...
 {% endhighlight %}

 Run the sketch.
 The snake reaches the top-edge in around 2500 milliseconds, even slightly under, as if there were no lag at all.
-However, rather than having every square rendered two-pixels apart, the head 'leaps' in larger, unevenly-sized increments.
+However, rather than rendering each successive head two-pixels apart, the head 'leaps' in larger, unevenly-sized increments.
 The size of each leap is dependant on how much time is required to catch up.
 This results in a longer trail, as the starting position in now fewer frames from the ending position.
 Moreover, some discernible gaps may appear in the trail, although this will depend on how much your system struggles to match 30 frames per second.

 <figure>
   <img src="{{ site.url }}/img/pitl07/delta-time-applied.png" />
-  <figcaption>Factoring in delta time, the snake reaches the top-edge in minimum time, but leaves a longer trail that may even contain gaps.</figcaption>
+  <figcaption>Factoring in delta time, the snake reaches the top-edge 'on time', but leaves a longer trail that may contain gaps.</figcaption>
 </figure>

+You can now adjust the loop's `900` value as you wish and the snake still reaches the top edge in around 2500 milliseconds (give or take a few hundred).

 Delta time, thus, helps maintain a constant game speed despite variations in frame rate.
-It may seem that we are 'dropping' frames to keep apace, but, ultimately, delta time helps smooth out the movement values.
+We are 'dropping' frames to keep apace, but, ultimately, delta time helps smooth out the movement values.
 It can also be used to limit frame rates in cases where a game may run too fast.
-Generally speaking, the motions of any positioning, rotation, and scaling operations incorporate delta time.
-Conversely, games can behave very strangely if physics calculations mix with variable frame rates.
-Many game engines, hence, include fixed- and variable time-step functions to separate your physics and graphics code.
+Generally speaking, the motions of any positioning, rotation, and scaling operations should incorporate delta time.
+On the other hand, games can behave very strangely if physics calculations mix with variable frame rates.
+Many game engines, hence, include fixed- and variable time-step functions -- like `draw()` -- to separate out physics and graphics code.

 That is as deep as we will venture into game development concepts.
-If it's games you are serious about, you will have to explore further elsewhere.
-That said, the concepts and techniques covered in these tutorials will prove integral for your path towards game development.
+If it's games you are serious about, then you'll need to explore further using other resources.
+That said, the concepts and techniques covered in the previous and upcoming tutorials are integral to any journey towards game development.

 ## ControlP5

-*ControlP5* is a Processing library that provides an extensive set of GUI widgets.
-This includes buttons, sliders, knobs, toggles, textfields, checkboxes, accordions, charts, timers, drop-downs, tab- and window-interfaces, and more.
-It's a feature-packed library, full of options to build, customise, and control custom user interfaces.
+*ControlP5* is a feature-packed GUI library, full of options for building and customising user interfaces.
+It provides an extensive set of control widgets that include buttons, sliders, knobs, toggles, textfields, checkboxes, accordions, charts, timers, drop-downs, tab- and window-interfaces, and more.

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-controllers-range.png" />